 Initially, the challenge in front of the publisher was to find the perfect format to display comics on the web pages.
 Traditional comics could be designed and read from one panel to another panel horizontally.
 But, to read digital content, readers cannot flip a page and have to scroll through one page.
 And this was something new to him.
 Besides, there were a limited number of artists who had the capability of drawing comics in a scrolling manner.

 So, how did he manage to find people and a way around this?
 The publisher took the help of a third party and developed an effective Canvas.

 Canvas, where artists drew webtoons for the website

 People were looking for something to survive the economic crash.
 When JunKoo Kim found out that many people were getting laid off, he thought to give them an offer that would benefit all.
 The offer was – to create a series of stories (comics) for the website, and if it gets liked by the readers, they would be rewarded.

 After introducing the offer, many participants created webtoons and shared their series on the portal.
 The strange fact was that the publisher chose people who weren’t even working in the background of the comics.
 One of the artists, Kyusam Kim, was a real estate agent when he was given a chance to showcase his work on the site.
 And today, if you look at the list of famous artists on Webtoons, Kyusam will be amongst the top.

-To do that, the publisher kept a “line-up matrix” of the latest webtoons to find out the genre and the group that’s underserved and pushes them to the top to present new stories for the visitors.
+To do that, the publisher kept a “line-up matrix” of the latest webtoons to find out the genre and the underserved group, pushing them to the top to present new stories for visitors.
 While it’s typical to use the best placements for the most-viewed webtoons, visitors wouldn’t know that there are new stories up and running — on Webtoons.